 After the procedure, your scars might look a little more damaged, but this is normal.
 The point of damaging and inflaming your scar tissues is to signal the skin’s natural healing process.
 To reduce infection, your doctor will apply an antibiotic ointment.

-Patients who undergo TCA Cross can expect about a 10-40% improvement in their icepick scars after one treatment, depending on the severity of the scar.
+Patients who undergo TCA Cross may expect about a 10-40% improvement in their icepick scars after one treatment, depending on the severity of the scar.
+However, TCA CROSS may not always be the right treatment for every patient with ice-pick scars.

-Small narrow icepick scars can be excised using ablative laser and sutured flat.
-This removes the entire scar leaving a flat thin linear scar which can then be blended into the surrounding skin
+Small narrow icepick scars can be excised using an ablative laser and sutured flat.
+This removes the entire scar leaving a flat thin linear scar which can then be blended into the surrounding skin.

 Slightly wider icepick scars can be treated through subcision where a special, hypodermic needle is moved back and forth in a fanning pattern to break and release the fibrotic tissues that cause depression on the skin.
 This releases tension and allows new and healthier tissues to form.